PaNOSC-ViNYL/ase/doc/ase/phasediagram/phasediagram.rst

 4    CuAu2         -0.200
 Simplices: 3

-The phase diagram looks like this:
+The convex hull looks like this:

 >>> pd.plot()